Posted by Tiffany Taylor and Alison Arthur on 15 Mar 2021

 One of the most popular platforms for chatbots is Facebook Messenger.
 It’s estimated that some 300,000 chatbots are now on Facebook Messenger, facilitating approximately 8 billion messages per month between businesses and users.
-Facebook Messenger is far and away the most used messaging app, with almost twice the users of its nearest rival, Snapchat.
-Considering that 81% of adults ages 18-29 use Facebook, Facebook Messenger is a natural place for businesses to invest in chatbots to reach younger consumers.
+Facebook Messenger is by far the most used messaging app, with over eight times as many users as its rival, Snapchat.
+Considering that eight out of ten (79%) adults ages 18-29 use Facebook, Facebook Messenger is a natural place for businesses to invest in chatbots to reach younger consumers.

-With all the chatbots currently available on Facebook Messenger, what are some ways that businesses are using them to deliver better customer service experiences?
+With all the chatbots currently available on Facebook Messenger and other independent platforms, what are some ways that businesses use them to deliver better customer service experiences?
 Here’s a closer look at five different ways that chatbots are being leveraged to create positive brand interactions.

-From Bank of America to Wells Fargo, banks are investing in chatbot technology to help serve their customers.
-Bots are being used to facilitate everything from balance transfers and credit report updates, to locating the nearest ATM.
+Many of the most common household names in banking are investing in chatbot technology to help serve their customers.
+Bots are being used to facilitate everything from balance transfers and credit report updates to locating the nearest ATM.
 Chatbots can help make common banking transactions quick and seamless, helping customers resolve inquiries without intervention from customer service representatives.
 The result is a more personalized and on-demand experience for banking customers.

 The retail beauty giant Sephora uses its Facebook Messenger chatbot to facilitate reservations for in-store makeovers.
 In a few easy steps, customers can choose a store location and book an appointment with a beauty professional.
-Using its chatbot to drive these in-store visits and one-on-one consultations have paid off for the company.
-Sephora reports in-store spending of over $50 for every service booked via Facebook Messenger.
+Using its chatbot to drive these in-store visits and one-on-one consultations has paid off for the company.
+Sephora has seen an 11% higher conversion rate for appointments booked on Messenger than for any other channel.

-Facebook Messenger is just the first frontier for chatbots in customer service.
-While typing requests through the interface is quick and easy, using voice commands is an even simpler way to deliver on-demand customer service.
+While Facebook Messenger is an easy entry point for businesses to deploy chatbots for customer service, other platforms are continuously emerging.
+And, while typing requests through chatbot interfaces is quick and easy, using voice commands is an even simpler way to deliver on-demand customer service.
 Intelligent personal assistants like Amazon Alexa and Google Assistant take chatbots to the next level by responding to voice commands and performing specific tasks, like paying bills.
 The result is a faster and more personalized customer service experience than ever before.

 The Bottom Line: Customer service delivered via chatbots is a force too big to be ignored.
-Understand the touchpoints in your business where chatbots can be leveraged to create positive interactions through the channels your customers use most, like Facebook Messenger.
+Understand the touchpoints in your business where chatbots can be leveraged to create positive interactions through the channels your customers use most.